Meetings of the OCLC Canada Advisory Council

 Minutes and outcomes of meetings will be prepared by the director of OCLC Canada and revised by the Chair.
 Minutes will be made publicly available.

-The Advisory Council is responsible for reviewing its Charter annually to ensure continued relevance.
+OCAC is responsible for reviewing its Charter annually to ensure continued relevance.

 Travel and Conference Call Arrangements